vinaygoel/ars-workshop/README.md

 ssh localhost
 ```

 If successful, the first time you will see a message with "Host key not found from database.
 Key fingerprint... " and will be asked, "Are you sure you want to continue connecting (yes/no)?"
 Enter yes.
+Then type in Ctrl+d to exit this sub-shell.

 If you cannot ssh to localhost without a passphrase, execute the following command: